mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 updateAmmeter!(system, device; label = "To Branch 2", status = 0)
 nothing  # hide
 ```
-In this example, we make adjustments to the measurement and variance values of the ammeter located at `Branch 2`, specifically at the "from" bus end.
-Next, we deactivate the ammeter at the same branch on the "to" bus end.
+In this example, we make adjustments to the measurement and variance values of the ammeter located at `Branch 2`, specifically at the from-bus end.
+Next, we deactivate the ammeter at the same branch on the to-bus end.

 ---